Does your life feel like home?

-I love reading, writing, learning, and making life fun for my daughters.
-In the summer, I love to hike with my family, swim, picnic, and explore nature.
+I love traveling, reading, writing, learning, and making life fun for my family.
+In the summer, I love to hike, swim, picnic, and explore nature.
 In the winter, I like to watch the snow from my couch.

 That last bit, about watching the snow from the couch?
 Not a joke.

 I have battled my weight for my entire life.
 I am a food addict and compulsive overeater who had bariatric gastric sleeve surgery in April 2017 and lost 214 pounds, then I regained most of it.
 I'm working on re-losing the re-gain (70 pounds down) and happy with my progress so far.

 I live the life I love, and I love the life I live.

 I work hard to stay positive here; I believe that happiness is a choice we can all make.
 I love the life I share with my daughters, Grace (15) and Allie (12), and I celebrate it as often as I can.